 I used the last bit of battery power on my phone to find a place for breakfast that I had heard good things about called the Pancake Bakery.
 It didn’t open until 9:00 AM so we continued to wander around the area until then.
 We found out the Anne Frank house was right down the street from it.
 This is when it started to rain.
 We both had little umbrellas, but we were soon pretty wet.
 We picked a bench to sit on until the Pancake Bakery opened.

 We were so early that we were the only customers.
-Man was it an amazing breakfast though!
-We both got hot chocolate and Dutch pancakes, which I liked a lot more than crepes.
+Man was it an amazing breakfast, though!
+We both got hot chocolate and Dutch pancakes, which I liked even more than crepes.
 It was amazing, but sadly almost immediately after eating I had some bad stomach pains.
 The entire rest of the weekend I had bad stomach problems.
 For some reason my stomach has been really sensitive this time in Europe (remember when I first came to Paris?).
-When I did the exchange program to Germany 5 years ago, I never had any problems like I have this time.
+When I did the exchange program to Germany 5 years ago, I never had any problems like I have had this time.

 Anyway, we planned on going to the Anne Frank house after we ate since it was right down the street and it’s infamous for having an incredibly long line.
 It wasn’t even open yet so we would be among some of the first inside.
 It turns out the museum has no coat/bag check, and seeing as we both had our bags with us, we realized we would have to walk all the way back to the Centraal Station to put our things in a locker for the day before being able to do anything else.
 We trudged back through the now pouring rain to the station.
 By the time we got there my little suitcase was soaked through.
 By the time we got back to the Anne Frank house, the line was super long and we didn’t want to stand in the rain so we decided to go to the Van Gogh Museum instead.

 Luckily, we picked the right direction AND the particular tram we were on was announcing what sites were at each stop.
 We got off to find that this area had several museums and the “I Amsterdam” letters.
 Since it was pouring, no one was climbing on them.
 We got in line for what we thought was the Van Gogh Museum, only to realize after at least a half hour that it was actually the Rijksmuseum.
 So we got out of line and got in line for our Van Gogh tickets.
-They sell them for advance times, so we got ours for 1:00 PM and then went over to the museum to do more -gasp- waiting in line.
-Keep in mind all while it is pouring.
+They sell them for advanced times, so we got ours for 1:00 PM and then went over to the museum to do more -gasp- waiting in line.
+Keep in mind, all while it was pouring!

 After the museum we were so ready to just collapse, but we still had around 2 hours before we were going to meet Matt.
 We got some food and then I somehow managed to navigate us on the trams back to the Centraal Station so that we could get our luggage out of the lockers, and then from there to where we were staying with Matt.
 I honestly could not tell you how I figured it out.
 I think it was a string of lucky guesses.